JanNeuendorf/SVC16/specification/specification.typ

 = Constructing the Program

-A program is really just the initial state of the main memory.
+A program is just the initial state of the main memory.
 There is no distinction between memory that contains instructions and memory that contains some other asset.
-The initial state is loaded from a binary file that is read as containing the (le) u16 values in order.
+The initial state is loaded from a binary file that is read as containing the (little-endian) u16 values in order.
 The maximum size is $2*2^16  upright("bytes") approx 131.1 upright("kB")$.
 It can be shorter, in which case the end is padded with zeroes.
 The computer will begin by executing the instruction at index 0.